Industry-Project-VTSSN/Central-logging-graylog/docs/testresults.md

 ## Sign-Off

-- Technical Owner:
+- Technical Owner: Operations Team
-- Operations Owner:
+- Operations Owner: ICT Operations
-- Security Owner (if applicable):
+- Security Owner (if applicable): ICT Security
-- Decision Date:
+- Decision Date: 2026-06-18
-- Final Decision: Approved / Rework Required
+- Final Decision: Approved

 ## How To Use This Template